 The Healthy Eating and Active Living (HEAL) action team of the Healthy St. Mary’s Partnership brings together community organizations and residents to coordinate local action around healthy eating, active living, and weight management.
 HEAL partners are implementing strategies that promote healthy eating and active living in our county.
 These strategies focus on promoting workplace wellness, healthy eating and exercise in school settings, creating a physical environment within a community that supports active living (“built environment”), and helping individuals make healthy eating and active living part of their lifestyles.

-Next meeting: Wednesday, August 23, 2017 from 1:00 – 2:00 p.m. at Health Connections, located on the 2nd floor of the Outpatient Pavilion of MedStar St. Mary’s Hospital.
+Next meeting: Wednesday, October 25, 2017 from 1:00 – 2:00 p.m. at Health Connections, located on the 2nd floor of the Outpatient Pavilion of MedStar St. Mary’s Hospital.
+Please note: All action team meetings scheduled for the month of September have been cancelled.
+Members are encouraged to attend the Annual Meeting in lieu of regularly scheduled team meetings.

 Get involved – New members are always welcome to join the HEAL action team!
 To be notified of upcoming events and meetings, please sign up for membership in the Healthy St. Mary’s Partnership and indicate “HEAL” as your interest.